Bill Text: CA SB966 | 2023-2024 | Regular Session | Amended

 17025.

-(b) On or before August 1, 2027, and on or before each August 1 thereafter, the department shall prepare a report based on the information received by the department pursuant to subdivision (a) and shall submit the report to the Legislature in compliance with Section 9795 of the Government Code.
+(b) On or before January 1, 2029, and on or before each January 1 thereafter, the department shall prepare a report based on the information received by the department pursuant to subdivision (a) and shall publish the report on its internet website.
 The report shall contain aggregate data and shall exclude any information that the department determines would cause financial, competitive, or proprietary harm to a pharmacy benefit manager.
-The department shall post the report on the department’s internet website.

 (1) A list of the 50 costliest drugs, the 50 most frequently prescribed drugs, and the 50 highest revenue-producing drugs, grouped by generic, brand, specialty, and other.
 For each drug that falls into the above categories, the pharmacy benefit manager shall report both of the following: